-Dash is, in many ways, an archetypal cryptocurrency.
-Unlike cryptocurrencies like Ethereum and Ripple, which sought to reinvent the wheel, Dash follows in the footsteps of Bitcoin and Satoshi Nakamoto’s original vision.
-It aspires to be a viable alternative to fiat currency as a medium for everyday transactions.
+Unlike many other cryptocurrencies which have sought to reinvent the wheel, Dash follows in the footsteps of Bitcoin and Satoshi Nakamoto’s original vision to be a viable alternative to fiat currency as a medium for everyday transactions.

 History of Dash

 Though Dash now seeks to be a medium for everyday transactions, it’s aspirations didn’t always align this way.

 In the beginning, Dash was called ‘Darkcoin’, and before that ‘Xcoin’.

 It was a currency that prioritised privacy and anonymity, much like Monero does today, but it changed focus in 2015 and rebranded itself as ‘Dash – a move which has seemingly worked well given the token’s growth since.

 The founder of Dash is Evan Duffield – a software developer who had been studying Bitcoin since 2011 and saw Bitcoin’s lack of anonymity as a weakness and sought to improve on it.

 He made suggestions on how to implement this to Bitcoin’s developers, but when they rejected his suggestions, he began developing his own altcoin instead.